-- If a member of staff has any concerns about physical changes in a child's presentation, e.g. marks, bruises, soreness etc. s/he will immediately report concerns to the designated safeguarding officer, who will follow the procedures outlined in the Safeguarding policy. - If any parent or member of staff has concerns or questions about intimate care procedures or individual routines please see a member of SLT at the earliest possible convenience. - If a child becomes distressed or unhappy about being cared for by a particular member of staff, the matter will be looked into and outcomes recorded.
+- If a member of staff has any concerns about physical changes in a child's presentation, e.g. marks, bruises, soreness etc. They will immediately report concerns to the designated safeguarding officer, who will follow the procedures outlined in the Safeguarding Policy. - If any parent or member of staff has concerns or questions about intimate care procedures or individual routines please see a member of SLT at the earliest possible convenience. - If a child becomes distressed or unhappy about having their intimate care needs met, the matter will be looked into and outcomes recorded. - The setting operates a Whistle-blowing Policy as a means for staff to raise concerns relating to their peers.
+The management supports this by ensuring staff feel confident in raising worries as they arise in order to safeguard the children at the school.

-- The setting operates a Whistle-blowing Policy as a means for staff to raise concerns relating to their peers.
-The management supports this by ensuring staff feel confident in raising worries as they arise in order to safeguard the children at the school. - If an allegation is made against a member of staff, the setting will follow the procedure outlined in the Safeguarding Policy.
+• If an allegation is made against a member of staff, the setting will follow the procedure outlined in the Safeguarding Policy.